 Pros and cons of building a home gym in the Garage

-A garage likely one of the first spaces you consider when planning a home gym.
+A garage is likely one of the first spaces you consider when planning a home gym.
 And for good reason, there are plenty of good things about building a home gym in your garage although there are a few drawbacks as well.

 - It’s very easy to get equipment in and out.
 There’s a big door that opens to the driveway.
-You can basically get your equipment delivered from the truck straight into your gym.
+You can get your equipment delivered from the truck straight into your gym.
 No small doors or stairs to deal with.

 - A big door you can open.
 Nice weather outside?
 Just open the door and you’re almost working out outside.
 You could even move some smaller equipment outside and actually work out outside.

-- Usually more natural light than the basement.
+- Usually more natural light than in the basement.
 That does depend heavily on the specific house though.

 - Strong concrete floor.
 Like the basement, the floor of a garage is strong and built to handle a lot of weight.
-It’s still recommended to use a gym flooring but you won’t have to worry about putting heavy weights on this floor.
+It’s still recommended to use gym flooring but you won’t have to worry about putting heavy weights on this floor.